Skip to content

 How to innovate your content marketing strategy

-This article is a summary of the HubSpot Academy masterclass about “Trailblazing your content marketing strategy”, by HubSpot content marketing professor Justin Champion.
-It forms part of the new search engine optimisation strategy (SEO) based on pillar pages, authority content, and topic clusters.
+This article summarizes the HubSpot Academy masterclass by HubSpot content marketing professor Justin Champion on “Trailblazing your content marketing strategy.”
+It forms part of the new search engine optimisation (SEO) strategy based on pillar pages, authority content, and topic clusters.

 Get this Article as an eBook to Keep